-Caragh Lake and the Glencar region, just a short journey from Killorglin, are settings of incredible natural beauty, with a combination of lakes, rivers, rugged mountains, forestry and wild bog-lands.
-Relax and enjoy the more leisurely pace of life that is rural Ireland at its scenic best.
-Take a panoramic drive around Caragh Lake, enjoy a stroll on the river bank near Blackstone’s Bridge in Lickeen Wood, or watch the Salmon jump in the River beneath you - a veritable Heaven on Earth!
+Caragh Lake and the Glencar region, just a short journey from Killorglin, are settings of incredible natural beauty, with lakes, rivers, rugged mountains, forestry and wild bog-lands.
+Relax and enjoy the leisurely pace of life that is rural Ireland at its scenic best.
+Take a panoramic drive around Caragh Lake, enjoy a stroll on the river bank near Blackstone’s Bridge in Lickeen Wood, or watch the salmon jump in the River beneath you, a veritable Heaven on Earth!

-Anglers will delight in the wonderful salmon and trout fishing here in both the Caragh River and Lake.
-Local fishing and angling guides will ensure a trip of a lifetime, showing you the best fishing pools, supplying information on boat hire, fishing permits, and an insight into the history and folklore of the area, guaranteeing a truly memorable experience in an unforgettable location.
-Here too, hunters will find a land of plenty with local hostelries offering guided shooting and hunting packages during open season.
+Anglers will delight in the wonderful salmon and trout fishing here in both the Caragh River and Caragh Lake.
+Local fishing guides will show you the best fishing pools, supply fishing permits, and give an insight into the history of the area, guaranteeing a memorable experience in an unforgettable location.
+Hunters will find a land of plenty with local hostels offering guided shooting and hunting packages during open season.

-The varied landscape provides a haven for wildlife and a fascination for nature watchers.
-Many rare and beautiful flowers and plants can be found among the hedgerows, roadsides and bog lands.
+The green landscape provides a home for wildlife and is a fascinating place for nature watchers.
+Many rare flowers and plants can be found among the hedgerows, roadsides and bog lands.

-Walking buffs will glory in the variety of local loop and linear walks, the famous Way Marked Way – the Kerry Way, and a labyrinth of quaint country trails.
-Glencar is the ideal place for all those who appreciate wild mountain scenery and love climbing, hill walking, fishing, hunting or just relaxing in an unspoilt area of mountains, rivers and lakes among friendly welcoming people.
+Hikers will glory in the local loop and linear walks, the famous Way Marked Way, the Kerry Way, and a labyrinth of quaint country trails.
+Glencar is the ideal place for wild mountain scenery and for folks who love climbing, hill walking, fishing, hunting or just relaxing in unspoilt mountains among friendly people.

-With a backdrop of the McGillycuddy Reeks and Carrantuohill, Ireland’s highest mountain, this dramatic landscape is ideal for adventure sports enthusiasts.
-They are sure to be thrilled with the myriad of activities on offer.
-Cappanalea Outdoor Education Centre, in the heart of this wild place, is a must for individuals and groups of all ages offering canoeing, kayaking, sailing, rock climbing, abseiling, orienteering and mountain climbing.
+With a backdrop of the McGillycuddy Reeks and Carrantuohill, Ireland’s highest mountain, this dramatic landscape is great for adventure sports.
+Cappanalea Outdoor Education and Training Center, in the heart of this wild place, is great for all ages offering canoeing, kayaking, sailing, rock climbing, abseiling, orienteering and mountain climbing.

-Back on the Ring of Kerry road, visit the Red Fox which is an old style country pub adjacent to the famous Kerry Bog Village.
-Here you can take a trip back in time to the 18th and 19th centuries, catching a glimpse of rural life as it was.
-The Kerry Bog Pony, a rare indigenous species can be seen here along with Irish Wolf Hounds and wild Mountain Goats.
+Back on the Ring of Kerry road, visit the Red Fox, an old style country pub next to the famous Kerry Bog Village.
+You can take a trip back in time to the 18th century, catching a glimpse of old rural life.
+The Kerry Bog Pony, a rare indigenous species is here along with Irish wolf hounds and wild mountain goats.